Sumit-keshari/portfolio_website/README.md

 # portfolio_website
-This website using html CSS JavaScript bootstrap framework and tailwind framework.
+This website uses html CSS JavaScript bootstrap framework and tailwind framework.
+This website is shown.
+1. Home
+2. About
+3. Project
+4. Resume
+5. Contact